mthl/guix-artwork/website/drafts/home.md

 `guix home describe` shows provenance tracking we know and love from Guix System: all the info we need to redeploy the same home environment elsewhere, or at a different point in time.
+It’s also information `guix home reconfigure` relies on to make sure you never accidentally _downgrade_ you home environment to an older Guix revision.

 # Going further

-Alright, at this point, you might be thinking that it’s a lot of fuss but the only benefit over dot files under version control is that `guix home` also takes care of installing packages.
+Alright, at this point, you might be thinking that it’s a lot of fuss but the “only” benefit over dot files under version control is that `guix home` also takes care of installing packages.
 Guix Home really shines once you use higher-level services, and when you start composing services together.

 To the example above, in the `services` field, we can add a service